astropy/astropy/docs/stats/robust.rst

      filtered_data = sigma_clip(y, sigma=3, iters=10)

 The array then can be used to calculate statistics on the data, fit models to the data, or otherwise explore the data.
 For basic statistics, :func:`~astropy.stats.sigma_clipped_stats` is a convenience function to calculated the mean, median, and standard deviation of the function.
 As can be seen, rejecting the outliers returns accurate values for the underlying distribution::

      >>> from astropy.stats import sigma_clipped_stats
      >>> y.mean(), np.median(y), y.std()
      (0.86586417693378226, 0.03265864495523732, 3.2913811977676444)
      >>> sigma_clipped_stats(y, sigma=3, iters=10)
      (-0.0020337793767186202, -0.023632809025713953, 0.19514652532636906)

-The :func:`~astropy.stats.sigma_clip` can be combined with other robust statistics to provide improved outlier reject as well.
+The :func:`~astropy.stats.sigma_clip` can be combined with other robust statistics to provide improved outlier rejection as well.

 .. plot::
     :include-source:

      import numpy as np
      import scipy.stats as stats
      from matplotlib import pyplot as plt

      from astropy.stats import sigma_clip, mad_std

      # Generate fake data that has a mean of 0 and standard deviation of 0.2 with outliers
      np.random.seed(0)